-They are poised to change the economy, but what do we know about millennials and their spending and travel habits?
-And even more, why should travel companies crave them as customers?
+They are poised to change the world, but what do we know about Millennials and Gen-Z and their spending and travel habits?
+And even more, why should tour operators crave them as customers?

-The Millennial Traveler, the endless explorer thirsty for knowledge, prefers to travel to learn something new.
-They’re prone to taking last minute trips to satisfy sudden wanderlust.
+The Millennial and Gen-Z travelers, the endless explorers thirsty for knowledge, prefer to travel to learn something new.
+They’re prone to taking last-minute trips, too, to satisfy sudden wanderlust.

 Travel companies should capture the millennial market by adjusting their services:

 - mobile optimised websites